antgroup/open-source-project-template/README.md

 > Keep the README fresh!
 It's the first thing people see and will make the initial impression.

 ## Installation

+*Deprecated: this scirpt is outdated and will be rewriting in the future ([more](https://github.com/antgroup/open-source-project-template/issues/4)).*

 To install all of the template files, run the following script from the root of your project's directory: